25 Writing Prompts for Sales Page Copy That Does Its Job — Sells!

 Your sales page needs at least these 4 components:

-1. Pain points, problems, connection — the before state
+Pain points, problems, connection — the before state (if you have a product business, you may not have pain points)

-3. Why you’re the one to help them — positioning you or your product as THE obvious choice
+Why you’re the expert to help them — positioning you or your product as THE obvious choice

 Next, you’ll see some writing prompts.
 Before you jump into sales page writing, I suggest you grab a pen and paper to get grounded into your body by taking a walk, sitting in the sun, or eating a nourishing meal.
 Next, explore the following sales page writing prompts without judgment, writing as quickly as you can.